 - Describe the ‘Charge Frequency’ to choose the periodic frequency at which you will charge the products marked with the Charge Type, Recurring or Recurring Usage

 - Set up the billing cycle for the products with ‘Billing Frequency.’ – the time duration after which the vendor produces the invoice and the customer initiates the payment.

 - Define ‘Selling Term,’ Selling Term UoM (Unit of Measurement), and SKU UoM

-- Mark effective date and expiry date of the product
+- Mark the effective date and expiry date of the product

 - Decide ‘Default Quantity,’ if the business demands to sell a particular no. of products in each deal